At Boys & Girls Clubs of Southern Nevada, Child Safety is Job No. 1

 - All employees are mandated reporters, by law

-- We require mandatory employee reference checks
+- Mandatory employee reference checks

-- We remain in compliance with state and local laws
+- Compliance with state and local laws

 - Clubhouse Safety Committee inspections

 - Policy review of employee manual and health, safety and transportation policies

 - Quarterly meetings for seven community safety leadership professionals